Wucinni/Selfie-Booth/README.md

 :warning: If flask server fails to run you can manually change the IP and Port by using the top left menu.

 :warning: If you modified the running port, you have to run again the batch file ('allow_site_through_firewall.cmd') in order to open the newly chosen port through firewall.
+Do not forget to replace port number with newly chosen port.

 :warning: In order to access the webside worldwide you have to do port forwarding in router settings.